-- A timer to keep track of the actual time, as well as function as a switch to turn the lights on and off.
+- An automatic timer to keep track of the actual time, as well as function as a switch to turn the lights on and off.

 - Light fixtures to house your lighting.

-- the lights themselves.
+- the light bulbs themselves.
 There are a number devices or packages that are available to purchase online.
 Or you can buy each piece separately to keep costs down and for more options.

 I recommend purchasing an outdoor-grade extension cord.
 They are generally built to be more robust.
 They are also more likely to have better housing connections on each end that will reduce any chance of interfering and starting a fire.
 When creating automation with electricity it pays to build with quality items for peace of mind.

 If you do not already have a power bar installed on your chicken coop I recommend putting one in.
 Decide on your location before you order as you’ll have to choose an indoor or outdoor power bar.
 (An outdoor one will work fine for either, but no vice versa.)
 You may find it useful if you choose to add lighting, an automatic door, an electric fence, or to provide extra heating.
 The easiest way to do this is to put a screw or nail in 90% of the way under a covered place in your coop.
 Most power bars come with either a hole in one of the side plates or a groove on the back that allow for easy installation.

 I prefer to build semi-permanent infrastructure for livestock because you never know when you’re going to move things around or try something new.
 A simple hanging socket on a chord does the trick just fine.
 Make sure your fixture can fit an E26 lightbulb base as this is your most common single bulb fitting.
 This will mean that bulbs will be less expensive and more readily available to purchase.
 If you choose to go with fluorescent fixtures make sure they can fit T8 bulbs as these are most common.